Be it ordained by the City of Providence:

-(15) Each year, the Providence Police Department shall engage an independent auditor, selected by PERA in consultation with the City Solicitor, to audit the “gang list,” identify any errors, and make recommendations for improving the operations and use the “gang list.”
-A full report of the results of the audit shall be provided to PERA for its review.
+(15) Each year, the Providence Police Department shall engage an independent auditor, selected by PERA, the City Solicitor, and the Commissioner of Public Safety, to audit the “gang list,” identify any errors, and make recommendations for improving the operations and use the “gang list.”
+A full report of the results of the audit shall be provided to the Commissioner of Public Safety, the Chief of Police, and to PERA for its review.
+In the auditor’s report, the names of individuals on the “gang list” shall not be included and shall, instead, be replaced with unique identifying numbers.
 The identity of the auditor shall remain confidential.

 (g) Language access for Limited English Proficient (LEP) individuals

-(2) The Police Department shall establish and maintain policies for the use of the language access hotline.
+(2) The Police Department shall establish and maintain policies for the use of the language access hotline, setting standards for determining language fluency among officers, and clearly defining emergency situations.
 Such policies shall be public documents, available on the Police Department website, and subject to review by the Providence External Review Authority.

 (h) Collaboration with other law enforcement agencies